 HRW found that sexual harassment is rampant in garment factories in India, Pakistan, Cambodia and Bangladesh, countries where many international fashion companies manufacture their clothes.
 A staggering 59 countries in the world do not have any specific laws governing sexual harassment at work, but even when they do, as is the case of Pakistan and India, many workers are not fully aware of their rights or are scared of retaliations if they complain.

-Commenting on a collective anonymous letter sent in 2016 to a local union by 11 female garment workers, in which they complain about daily inappropriate comments, HRW said: “women fear retaliation both at the factory and at home.
+Commenting on a collective anonymous letter sent in 2016 to an Indian union by 11 female garment workers, in which they complain about daily inappropriate comments, HRW said: “women fear retaliation both at the factory and at home.
 Being unmarried and from conservative families, the women are dependent on their families’ permission to work in the factories.
 If the families lear of the harassment they endure, they risk being told not to work outside the home”.

 Sexual harassment takes several forms, such as comments, jokes, winking, propositions, touching and even downright insulting.
 “Verbal abuse is common in factories across different countries”, wrote HRW in its report.
 “Workers from different countries have described being humiliated with insults such as ‘dog’, ‘donkey’, ‘prostitute’, ‘whore’, and ‘bitch’”.
 Those insults are often uttered when female workers make requests regarding their sanitation or rest needs during menstrual cycles.